 A senior analytical chemist retires.
 A research associate moves to another state.
 A

 quality control manager takes a position with a competitor.
 A vendor cancels a contract.
-Whatever the reason, there’s now a hole to fill – and you need to do it with the best possible candidate in the least amount of time.
+Whatever the reason, there’s now a hole to fill—and you need to do it with the best possible candidate in the least amount of time.
 So you advertise the position.
 You collect applications (or, in the case of the vendor, gather price quotes).
 You conduct interviews.
 But is that really enough?
-Consider these three hiring risks biotech, pharmaceutical and other life science employers sometimes overlook.
+Consider these three hiring risks life science employers sometimes overlook.

 Even without a violent history, a bad hire can result in significant costs to your organization.
 One Harris Interactive survey revealed that more than two-thirds of companies are affected by bad hires each year.
 In 41 percent of cases, each mistake costs the business at least $25,000 in lost productivity, recruitment and hiring-associated overhead.
 Again, collecting an application or resume and conducting an interview is not enough to prevent every bad hire.
 Verification of all information is necessary to eliminate candidates who have falsified their qualifications, education or experience.
 Training is required to help hiring managers perfect their interview skills and learn to identify warning signs.
 And you should never, ever let the rush to fill a position cause you to skip reference and background checks.

 Think vendors don’t really matter?
-Consider the recent events at the New England Compounding Center.
+Consider an incident that happened at the New England Compounding Center years ago.
 An outbreak of fungal meningitis within the facility has led to 650 infections and 39 deaths.
-The NECC is now claiming that it’s the fault of UniFirst Corp, which it hired to provide once-a-month cleaning services.
-While the validity of those claims has yet to be substantiated, the incident still serves as an indication of the importance of thoroughly vetting your vendors.
+The NECC claimed that it’s the fault of UniFirst Corp, which it hired to provide once-a-month cleaning services.
+While the validity of those claims has yet to be substantiated, the incident still served as an indication of the importance of thoroughly vetting your vendors.

 Sign up for the free Inside Recruiter eNewsletter.